Henri Martin (lion tamer): Career

-Henri Martin established his menagerie in 1829 at the Porte Saint-Denis.
+Martin established his menagerie in 1829 at the Porte Saint-Denis.
 The menagerie Martin established at Rue Basse-St Denis contained two lions, a Bengal tiger, a hyena, and a llama.
 The training of his royal tiger took eight months of work, and he taught the hyena the trick of retrieving his gloves.

 Between 1829 and 1831, the French animal trainer made appearances in Paris.
 He starred in Les Lions de Mysore at the Cirque Olympique on April 21, 1831, marking the first time wild animals were presented at a circus venue.

 He visited London and the other provinces of England from 1831 to 1832.
 He performed at the Drury Lane theatre in 1831.

 Before long, he began touring Holland with his show The Lions of Mysore.

 Around 1836, he met the Indonesian painter Raden Saleh in The Hague.
 Saleh painted Martin's portrait, a gesture that secured him permission to sketch Martin's circus animals.